aayush-jain18/AllSpark/README.md

   - Compare descriptive statistic differences between datasets
   - Test your ETL flows output

+ ## Disclaimer

+AllSpark is in early stages of development and under constant change, so bugs and issues are expected.
+We count on your support to find, review and report them!

  ## Getting Started

 These instructions will get you a copy of the project up and running on your